About Party Circle Icebreaker

-This icebreaker is part name game and part Duck Duck Goose.
-There is a lot of handshaking and introductions going on, so this game would be a good youth group activity for a meeting with new members.
+This party circle icebreaker is part name game and part Duck Duck Goose.
+There is a lot of handshaking or waving and introductions going on, so this game would be a good youth group activity for a meeting with new members.

 For a fun variation, change up the way they run around the circle each time – skipping, hopping on one foot, backwards, eyes closed, etc. Be creative!